bitplane/example-python-project/README.md

 The layout is as-per the pypi packaging guidelines.
 When referencing stuff in the code I tend to use the full `package.module` names because otherwise imports tend to break in weird ways in different environments, and it means I can reference stuff in parent directories without ripping my hair out.
+It makes the imports look a bit Java-y but it's staying that way until implicit imports are removed from Python.

 ### Testing

-I use `pytest` and write tests in a functional style, and develop using TDD.
+I use `pytest` and write tests in a functional style, and develop largely using TDD.
 If you get into the habit of actually running a new piece of code from a new unit test then you'll find yourself writing testable code.
 Tests are fundamentally just other pieces of code, so if a function is difficult to test then it's probably difficult to reuse too.
+But it doesn't work all the time;
+testing filesystem interactions and external services have a heavy test-development overhead, which hinders rather than helps refactoring efforts;
+your mileage may vary.

 Run `make coverage` for a test coverage report.

-I like to keep my coverage at 100%.
-Not sure if that's a taste thing or a side-effect of the way I'm developing, but I like it.
+### CI and CD

+There's a couple of workflows in the `.github` dir, one to run the unit tests and one to release the project to pypi.
+The first

+The release process runs whenever you push tag changes to GitHub.

+Before the release process will work you need to get a key from pypi and add

+there's a couple of workflows, one that runs the
+`make test` any time a commit is pushed.
+This

+### Documentation

+You'll see a `mkdocs` config in the root.
+This is combined with the `make docs` script to make the github pages documentation for the project.
+If you look at this README.md file you'll see it's actually a symlink to the one in the package dir, and it's also symlinked from

 ## Some opinionated stuff